HaveTimeDrinkTea/w01_challenge_accessible_seo/README.md

 * Make the changes and follow a git workflow as if I am working in a team of developers.

-### Further Works
+### Further Issues Requiring Attention

-It is recommended that the webpage should be made to be responsive as the next step.
+* It is recommended that the webpage should be made to be responsive as the next step.
+* Will need to connect the request a demo form to a CRM application like mailchimp to collect leads.
+* Will need to update all social media account icons with the correct URL.
+* Will need to relink the main nav in header to the relevant pages for this website.

 ## User Story